Cantera/cantera-website/pages/science/reactions.rst

    \mathrm{Si + SiH_4 (+M) \leftrightarrow Si_2H_4 (+M)}

-Like falloff reactions, chemically-activated reactions are described by blending between a "low pressure" and a "high pressure" rate expression.
-The difference is that the forward rate constant is written as being proportional to the *low pressure* rate constant:
+Like falloff reactions, chemically-activated reactions are described by blending between a low-pressure and a high-pressure rate expression.
+The difference is that the forward rate constant is written as being proportional to the *low-pressure* rate constant:

 .. math::